Cojoba arborea

 Cojoba arborea, the wild tamarind, royal mahogany, everfresh tree, or lorito, is a leguminous tree of the family Fabaceae found in the Caribbean, Mexico, and Central America, southward to Ecuador in South America at elevations to 1300 m.
 The tree is not common in naturalized forests, but it can be found in open sites and transition zones.

 Description

 It can grow 15–18 m tall with a trunk diameter to 50 cm.
 The curved pod of the mature fruit is reddish-purple and 13–17 cm long, carrying 4-6 black and/or white ellipsoidal seeds per pod.
-Leaves are alternate, bipinnate with 8-16 pairs of leaflets, non-serrated, elliptical, 28–42 cm long. leaflets are on average 0.2 cm wide by 4–6 cm long.
+Leaves are alternate, bipinnate with 8-16 pairs of leaflets, non-serrated, elliptical, 28–42 cm long.
+The leaflets are on average 0.2 cm wide by 4–6 cm long.
 Flower inflorescences are white, hermaphroditic, 0.6–0.9 cm long, with peduncles 5–10 cm long.
 The flowering period is from April to June.